 However if you have told a group of peers “I will make contact with 5 new potential joint venture partners before the end of the month” or “I will create material for a new course on procrastination so that I am ready to launch on 1 April”, then you WILL get it done.

-Otherwise, you’ll be sat at the next meeting mumbling about what stopped you or got in your way.
+You don’t want to be the one at the next meeting mumbling about what stopped you or got in your way.

 Mindset to give you confidence and self belief

-More than anything, when you belong to a positive and supportive group of women, none of whom have hidden agendas because we are all working towards a common purpose (business growth and success), this boosts and bolsters your mindset.
+More than anything, when you belong to a positive and supportive group of women, all working towards a common purpose (business growth and success), that is SUCH an incredible boost to your mindset.

-Being part of a mastermind stops the lapses in self-belief and confidence, the nagging self doubts.
+Being part of a mastermind stops those lapses in self-belief and confidence, the nagging self doubts.